iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Keeps cutting out mid session<br> :date: __2021-02-20 20:27:04__

 > I can't hear any of the coaches.
 I have tried deleting and redownloading, freeing space on my phone...
 Just doesn't do much!
 Having to manually time my runs which is much less fun.
 Any advice appreciated for android/google<br> :date: __2021-02-19 17:44:43__

-> Keeps closing down and what was meant to be a positive start became rather frustrating.
-Will be looking for other apps to use<br> :date: __2021-02-19 11:55:55__

-> Keeps cutting out while on runs<br> :date: __2021-02-13 20:47:15__

-> Not fit for purpose - app stops running when phone closes/locks.
-But if you keep phone unlocked you cannot put the phone in your pocket or armband as you inadvertently press pause/exit etc<br> :date: __2021-02-11 15:43:16__

-> Any tips to prevent this App closing on itself?
-It keeps happening several times every run<br> :date: __2021-02-10 19:32:34__

-> Boring<br> :date: __2021-02-10 11:35:11__

-> Horrendous app.
-Completed first run and the app shut itself off 4 times so had to keep restarting, thought it may have just been a glich so stuck with it for the next two runs, done exactly the same thing!!
-So off putting, concept is good, shame the app doesn't actually follow suit<br> :date: __2021-02-04 16:37:40__